d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

 *(From class.
 Should be expanded)*

   ### Asset (in the context of the case study)
-Assets are something that you own.
-In the case of the case study, it is something owned by the hospital that can be adressed by hackers or protected by cybersecurity experts.
-Client data or the X-ray system in the hospital is an example of an asset.
+Generally, assets are something that you own.
+In the case of this case study, assets are valuable resources or components owned by the hospital that can be used by hackers or protected by cybersecurity experts.
+In out case assets are: Patient data, Medical devices, IoT equipment, network infrastructure of the hospital.
-*(From class.
-Should be expanded)*

   ### SQL  (what is use in this context?)
 Simple Query Language (SQL) is a programming language to make queries in a data base, like for example "what is the best grade between the students?".